Frequently Asked Questions

 How much does it cost to clone a dog?

 Dog cloning cost with our partner, ViaGen Pets & Equine, is currently $50,000 USD.
-However, the initial genetic preservation is available for just £400 + VAT via Gemini Genetics!
+However, the initial genetic preservation is available for just £500 + VAT via Gemini Genetics, with £12 monthly storage charge and £1,200 for cell culture.
 Contact us today!
 Tel: 01948 666 295

 How much does it cost to clone a cat?